 |24||ReverseConnectFailed||The host virtual machine has no direct line of sight to RD Gateway.
 Ensure the Gateway IP address can be resolved.|

-To learn more about roles within Windows Virtual Desktop, see Windows Virtual Desktop environment.
+To learn more about roles within Azure Virtual Desktop, see Azure Virtual Desktop environment.

-To see a list of available PowerShell cmdlets for Windows Virtual Desktop, see the PowerShell reference.
+To see a list of available PowerShell cmdlets for Azure Virtual Desktop, see the PowerShell reference.